s1l3nth1ll/s1l3nth1ll/README.md

 A Kotlin project exploring Android and wearable application development.

-You'll find a mixture of university projects, experiments, small tools, and things I've built simply because I wanted to try them.
+There isn't a huge amount here yet, but I'm still building up my portfolio.
+I'll be adding more projects, experiments, and university work as I go forward.

+Some projects will be polished, others will simply be things I've built to learn something new — either way, this profile will hopefully grow along with my skills.

 ## 📚 Currently